leo-hoet/compose-postgis/README.md

 This compose store postgres data and pgadmin data in new folders inside the root folder

+You may need to execute `sudo chown -R 5050:5050 pgadmin` inside the root forder so pgadmin can store its data.

 ## Requirements:
 * docker >= 17.12.0+
 * docker-compose